A Non-Orthogonal Variational Quantum Eigensolver: Results

-For the non-adaptive scheme we observe \(\kappa \approx 4 \times 10^6\), while for the adaptive scheme we see \(\kappa \approx 1.3 \times 10^5\), with \(\kappa \approx 1.6 \times 10^2\) being the reference value for a regular VQE calculation, determined using the same bounds assumed throughout this comparison.
-Comparing with the simpler H\(_4\) example, we see that the adaptive scheme for measuring the NOVQE ground state energy of Hexatriene results in an even greater gain when compared to the non-adaptive scheme, but now falls short of the goal of reducing the cost to be comparable to that of a regular VQE approach.
-If the NOVQE approach is to be useful for such systems in the future, it will likely be necessary to develop further strategies to reduce the measurement overhead.
-One promising avenue is the adaptation of recently proposed strategies for measurement in the context of regular VQE to NOVQE~\cite{Huggins2019-lx}.
+For the non-adaptive scheme we observe \(\kappa \approx 2.4 \cdot 10^6\) and \(\kappa \approx 2.9 \cdot 10^6\) for panels A and B, while for the adaptive scheme we see \(\kappa \approx 3.7 \cdot 10^5\) and \(\kappa \approx 6.5 \cdot 10^5\).
+The reference value for a regular VQE calculation is \(\kappa \approx 1.6 \cdot 10^2\), determined using the same bounds assumed throughout this comparison~\cite{McClean2016-zj,Rubin2018-ir}.
+Comparing with the simpler H\(_4\) example, we see that the adaptive scheme for measuring the NOVQE ground state energy of Hexatriene results in a slightly larger gain when compared to the non-adaptive scheme, but still falls short of the goal of reducing the number of measurements to an experimentally plausible number.
+One promising avenue to further reducing this cost is the adaptation of recently proposed strategies for measurement in the context of regular VQE to NOVQE~\cite{Huggins2019-ej}.
 These strategies have been shown to reduce the number of circuit executions by orders of magnitude when compared with the bounds used to derive the number of measurements in this work.
+Further study is required in order to determine if one can alter the optimization process of the NOVQE states themselves or their coefficients in order to achieve an additional reduction in the measurement cost.